 Our good friends Frank and Marilyn were coming for dinner and we hadn’t seen them in ages.
 This soup just feels like good friends!
 It’s warm and comfortable and comes with wine!
 And it’s so yummy and filling you don’t have to worry about the main course.
 In fact you could skip it all together and go right for dessert.

 You can prepare the components of the soup in advance and put it together at the last minute.
 Super easy!
 And it’s easily adaptable to the number of servings so if you use the ratio of about 1 large onion and 1 1/2 cups of broth per person you’ll have the right balance.
 It’s a great option if you would rather spend time catching up than cooking.
+No wonder French Onion Soup is on so many restaurant menus.

 Here’s the recipe: